Sculptor97/my-portfolio/.github/README.md

 # GitHub Actions Workflows

-This directory contains GitHub Actions workflows for automated CI/CD processes.
+This directory contains GitHub Actions workflows for automated deployment.

 ## Available Workflows

-### 1. CI/CD Pipeline (`ci-cd.yml`)
+### Deploy to GitHub Pages (`ci-cd.yml`)
-**Triggers:** Push to main/master, Pull requests to main/master
+**Triggers:** Push to main/master

 **Features:**
-- Multi-node version testing (16.x, 18.x, 20.x)
-- Linting and testing
-- Build verification
-- Automatic deployment to GitHub Pages (on main/master branch)
+- Automatic build and deployment to GitHub Pages
+- Node.js 18.x environment
+- Optimized for React applications

 **Usage:**
-- Automatically runs on every push and pull request
+- Automatically deploys when you push to main/master branch
-- Deploys to GitHub Pages when merged to main/master
+- Builds the project and deploys to GitHub Pages

-### 2. Build and Test (`build-test.yml`)
-**Triggers:** Push to main/master/develop, Pull requests to main/master

-**Features:**
-- Security vulnerability checks
-- Linting and testing
-- Build verification
-- Artifact upload

-**Usage:**
-- Simpler workflow without deployment
-- Good for development branches

-### 3. Dependency Check (`dependency-check.yml`)
-**Triggers:** Weekly schedule (Mondays 9 AM UTC), Manual trigger

-**Features:**
-- Outdated package detection
-- Security vulnerability scanning
-- License compliance checking
-- Dependency report generation

-**Usage:**
-- Run manually: Go to Actions tab → Dependency Check → Run workflow
-- Automatically runs weekly

 ## Setup Instructions